Don Heinrich

 Donald Alan Heinrich (September 19, 1930 – February 29, 1992) was an American professional football player, coach, and announcer.
 He played professionally as a quarterback in National Football League (NFL) for the New York Giants and Dallas Cowboys.
 He also was a member of the Oakland Raiders in the American Football League (AFL).
 Heinrich played college football at the University of Washington.

-Early years
+Early life

 Born in Chicago, Heinrich was raised in Western Washington and graduated from Bremerton High School, west of Seattle, in 1948.
 As a senior in the fall of 1947, he led the Wildcats to the mythical state title.
 That winter, he contributed to the basketball team finishing in second-place at state.

 College career

 Heinrich served in the U.S. Army from 1952 to 1953.

 Heinrich played quarterback at Washington in Seattle, leading the nation in passing in 1950 and 1952, and setting many of the school's passing records.
 His 60.9 completion percentage in 1950 set an NCAA record.
 Heinrich missed the 1951 season due to a pre-season shoulder separation, and was selected in the third round of the 1952 NFL draft, but stayed in college and played his fifth-year senior season with the Huskies in 1952.

 He was inducted into the U.S. Army that November, prior to the Apple Cup in Spokane against Washington State, but was granted a pass to play.
 The Cougars had won the previous year in Husky Stadium while Heinrich was sidelined, but he led the Huskies to a 33–27 victory in 1952, and finished 3–0 in his career against WSC.

 Heinrich played two seasons (1949, 1950) with hall of fame running back Hugh McElhenny.
 They were expected to play together for three, but Heinrich's shoulder injury put junior Sam Mitchell and sophomore Dean Rockey at quarterback in 1951; after three wins in their first four games, Washington went winless and fell to 3–6–1.